Jacobi polynomials and design theory I: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of Jacobi polynomials with multiple reference vectors of a code, and give the MacWilliams type identity for it.
+In this paper, we introduce the notion of Jacobi polynomials of a code with multiple reference vectors, and give the MacWilliams type identity for it.
 Moreover, we derive a formula to obtain the Jacobi polynomials using the Aronhold polarization operator.
 Finally, we describe some facts obtained from Type III and Type IV codes that interpret the relation between the Jacobi polynomials and designs.

 {

 {\bfseries Key Words:} Codes, Jacobi polynomials, designs, invariant theory.\\ 2010 {\it Mathematics Subject Classification}.
 Primary 11T71; Secondary 94B05, 11F11.\\ \quad }